Spiced Tea Bread Recipe

 1) The night before you want to bake your tea bread, soak your dried fruits in the hot tea overnight in a bowl.
 No need to put it in a fridge: just cover the top with some clingfilm.

-2) On the day, grease and line a loaf tin with some baking parchment and preheat the oven to 170 degrees C (10 degrees lower than if you were baking a sponge- I think this is to stop the fruit on top from burning, but don't quote me on this).
+2) On the day, grease and line a loaf tin with some baking parchment and preheat the oven to 170°C (10 degrees lower than if you were baking a sponge – this helps stop the top of the cake from burning as we'll be baking it for a longer time than a sponge).

 3) Measure out all the dry ingredients into a large bowl, and stir in your soaked fruits, unabsorbed tea and all, and the egg.